1. Sri Chaitanya IAS Academy

 ---|---|---|---|

-English Language | 2024 | 4 passages based on which 24 questions were asked.
-It had direct questions based on the passage, drawing inferences about author's intention and opinions, determining meaning of words in the context of the passage. | |
+2024 | 4 passages based on which 24 questions were asked.
+It had direct questions based on the passage, drawing inferences about the author's intention and opinions and determining the meaning of words in the passage's context. | Easy | |

 2023 | 6 passages out of which 30 questions were asked in the English section.
-Questions were on tone of the passage, inferences, central idea. | Easy to moderate, but lengthy. | |
+Questions were on the passage's tone, inferences, and central idea. | Easy to moderate, but lengthy. | |

 2022 | 6 passages from non-fictional.
-Type of questions were central idea questions, tones, contextual vocabulary, etc. | Easy but lengthy | |
+The types of questions were central idea questions, tones, contextual vocabulary, etc. | Easy but lengthy | |

-2021 | 5 passages - from non-fiction (from journals, newspapers, etc. covering topics like vaccination, covid etc) 1 passage from fiction-based comprehension (work of Sir Arthur Conan Doyle; from a short story of Sherlock Holmes)) | Lengthy but Easy | |
+2021 | 5 passages - from non-fiction (from journals, newspapers, etc., covering topics like vaccination, covid etc) 1 passage from fiction-based comprehension (work of Sir Arthur Conan Doyle; from a short story of Sherlock Holmes)) | Lengthy but Easy | |

-Current Affairs/GK | 2024 | 5 passages containing 28 question.
-Direct questions based on passage,and recent events such Israel-Palestine war, 18th G20 summit. | |
+2024 | 5 passages containing 28 questions.
+Direct questions based on passage and recent events such as the Israel-Palestine war and the 18th G20 summit. | ||

 2023 | 35 questions based on 7 passages.
 The questions were on topics such as FIFA, Growth of the Agri Sector, FTX. | Moderate | |